Teichlab/celltypist/README.md

   | A3           | A3b          |
   </div>

-  Such information is stored, for example, in the `.obs` attribute of an AnnData object.
+  Such information is stored, for instance, in the `.obs` attribute of an AnnData object.
 If you inspect this table, it implicitly encodes a hierarchical tree structure as illustrated below:
   ```text
 			   A
 			   │